-Manual CMT Valve Actuation is accomplished by either of two switches in the main control room.
+Manual CMT Actuation is accomplished by either of two switches in the main control room.
 Either switch activates all four divisions.

-Manual CMT Valve Actuation must be OPERABLE in MODES 1 through 3, and MODE 4 with the Reactor Coolant System (RCS) not cooled by the Normal Residual Heat Removal System (RNS).
-Manual actuation of the CMT valves is additionally required in MODE 4 when the RCS is being cooled by the RNS, and MODE 5 with the RCS pressure boundary intact.
-Actuation of this Function is not required in MODE 5 with the RCS pressure boundary open, or MODE 6 because the CMTs are not required to be OPERABLE in these MODES.
+Manual CMT Actuation must be OPERABLE in MODES 1 through 3, and MODE 4 with the Reactor Coolant System (RCS) not cooled by the Normal Residual Heat Removal System (RNS).
+Manual Actuation of the CMTs is additionally required in MODE 4 when the RCS is being cooled by the RNS, and MODE 5 with the RCS not VENTED.
+Actuation of this Function is not required in MODE 5 with the RCS VENTED, or MODE 6 because the CMTs are not required to be OPERABLE in these MODES.